IrisLiu-00/dndnotes/_notes/Public/Kite Dueling Rules.md

 **AGILITY:** the maneuverability and speed of your kite.

 **POSITION:** a representation of your kite's height.
-To calculate the actual height of your kite in feet, add 30 to its POSITIONING
+To calculate the actual height of your kite in feet, add 30 to its POSITIONING.

 # Dueling
 ### Starting a duel